 SAFEGUARDING AND PROTECTING CHILDREN AND VULNERABLE ADULTS

-Peterborough City Rowing Club has adopted British Rowing’s Safeguarding and Protecting Children Policy and is committed to ensuring that everyone who participates in rowing can do so in a safe and enjoyable environment If any member of Peterborough City Rowing Club would like to talk about any concerns they may have they should contact either the Welfare Officer, Jo Burton or the Deputy Welfare Officer, Tracey Rushton-Thorpe.
+Peterborough City Rowing Club has adopted British Rowing’s Safeguarding and Protecting Children Policy and is committed to ensuring that everyone who participates in rowing can do so in a safe and enjoyable environment.
+If any member of Peterborough City Rowing Club would like to talk about any concerns they may have they should contact the Welfare Officer, Tracey Rushton-Thorpe.
 This procedure is open to all members of the club and/or parents and is in accordance with the British Rowing Safeguarding and Protecting Children Policy, a copy of which is available to download here.
 It is also available on the Welfare Noticeboard located in the foyer of PCRC.
 Further details and guidance is available on the British Rowing website.

 PETERBOROUGH CITY ROWING CLUB WATER SAFETY PLAN